 “I do think New Jersey’s framework is good, but it could be better,” McKeithen said.
-She explained that the Illinois, Massachusetts, and Los Angeles, and Oakland, California social justice programs are worth examining to implement their best practices.ct
+She explained the Illinois, Massachusetts, Los Angeles, and Oakland, California social justice programs are worth examining.

-Singleton said that Scutari is likely to push the bill in November on one of the days the legislature is scheduled to be in session.
+Singleton said that Scutari is likely to push the bill in November when the legislature will be in session.

 She noted she has spoken to many people who have voiced issues with the problems with the dispensary and the outrageous price.

 Singleton raised the idea that the Attorney General or the Governor could issue an order to halt the arrests and trial of cannabis crimes shortly after legalization passes.

 Mouzon said that implementation would take less than a year once the bill passes, and Singleton agreed.
 Others are skeptical about a quick timeline.